Key stages covered

 Accessibility issues generally mean the product is under-resourced in some way: either meaningful targets, capacity, compressed timelines or team capability gaps (either as managers or contributors).

-Signals matter: If a team can’t deliver accessibility, they’re telling us something about our values as an organization — and we listen.
+New framing: If a team can’t deliver accessible experiences, they’re telling us something about our values as an organization — and we listen.

 Accessibility exposes the actual values the enterprise lives by because it cuts across and measures design patterns, engineering efficiency, procurement quality, legal risk, and operational quality — all at once.